JBlitzar/code-completion/NOTES.md

       - Loss is 8 (now 7.6, now 7.2), yeah model is underpowered.
     - What are standard model sizes?
 Looks like 12 decoders and 768-sized embedding.
     - Ok, so wikitext was a good source of inspiration.
 Let's rerun code decoder with bigger.
 This will inevitably come with more hparam tuning
+    - Training `v6-big`
+      - 57911056 params
+      - Loss is only going up after first 100 steps.
+It hit 11k.
+This isnt right.
+LR down?